In this section

 When southbound on I-25, take Exit 89.
 Turn left on NM 181, then right on NM 52 and follow directions as above.

-For more information and images please visit the links to the right.
+For more information and images please visit the links below.

 Images Courtesy of Mike Sinnwell